 The issue when using AI for writing in particular is always quality—these are far from finished products.
 They can help writers move more quickly (creating a skeleton of an article, for example), but you'll need to fact check the heck of it, look for weird logical fallacies that a robot wouldn't grok, and then make it sound like a human.

 Let's take a look at an example.

 GPT-3 is a lightning-fast writer.
 For most of these AI writers, you feed it basic information about a story, describe what content you want the AI to write about, and even select the type of voice you want it to use.
 The AI will start spitting out text almost as fast as you can hit enter.

 Here's the input screen for the long-form writer in Jasper, one of the biggest AI writing platforms.
 It's pretty basic: you create a title, give a description of what you want the AI to write, and include some keywords.

 Once you hit go, the AI spits out your content.
 Here's what the output screen looks like.

 Not bad, but I absolutely can't vouch for the accuracy of the "facts" in there.
 Also: is coffee's popularity really what spawned the controversy (so dramatic!)?
 I highly doubt it.

 Sometimes the issue is even worse than just questionable accuracy.

-Below is a bread recipe I asked Jarvis to write in the voice of the famous chef James Beard.
+Below is a bread recipe I asked Jasper to write in the voice of the famous chef James Beard.